-6. Fire Services Master Plan
+6. Fire Services Master Plan 2009 (under review)

 The Fire Services Master Plan, July 2009, provides a comprehensive assessment of Parkland County's Emergency Service.
 A portion of the ASP is located within Zone 4 - Wabamun, Zone 6 - Tomahawk, and Zone 7 - Seba Beach; however, the majority of the ASP lands including the Hamlet of